STAR-Research/18-847B-F22/README.md

 **Graduate Area:**  Computer Systems

 **Class lecture and recordings:**  MW 4:40 - 6 pm ET at WEH 5302.
 Class lectures will not be recorded since we have moved to in-person teaching.
+However, if you are unable to attend class for some reason, please let the professor know in advance; we are more than happy to accommodate your needs.

 **Paper reviews:** https://cmu-18-847-f22.hotcrp.com/ (Create an account ASAP!)
 To submit a review after logging in, click on the paper you wish to review and follow the prompts to enter your review in terms of "strengths," "weaknesses," etc. The paper reviews allotted for each class are due on the day of the class by noon ET.
 Please submit your review exactly once.
 You may view other students' reviews after you submit your own review.
 Feel free to click on the "Good review" button for the reviews you like.
 Please refrain from clicking on the "Needs work" button for other students' reviews (you will be penalized for this).